 - Antibiotics: Talk to your vet for advice about the best general-purpose dog antibiotics, and stock up.

 - Hemostatic agent: This material stops major bleeds, pet groomers usually have it on hand for cutting nails, as there is a chance they will cut into the dog’s artery when doing so.
 You can use it for other injuries, too.

-- Flea treatment: You don’t want to be dealing with a flea infestation when you’re already stressed, and fleas can annoy humans, too.
+- Flea treatment: You should try to keep a good supply of topical medication for fleas and ticks.
+You don’t want to be dealing with a flea infestation when you’re already stressed, and fleas can annoy humans, too.